valdiman/PCBWaterProjectV02/README.md

 ## License

-Metab-Partitioning is licensed under the 2-Clause BSD License - see the [LICENSE](LICENSE) file for details.
+PCBWaterProject is licensed under the 2-Clause BSD License - see the [LICENSE](LICENSE) file for details.

 ----------------------
 General Information